google/closure-compiler-npm/README.md

 you allow the build tools to expand globs for large sets of source files for the compiler.

 This can be avoided by specifying the input globs as compiler arguments via the `--js` flag and let it expand the files.
 You can even mix these techniques.
-Files specified via `js` options will specified first.
+Files specified via `js` option will be included first.

 A flagfile can also be used to workaround this issue.